kujtimsaliu/Voiceify-SpotifyControl/README.md

 Search: Initiate a voice-based search for songs, artists, albums, or playlists.
 Volume: Adjust the music volume (e.g., "increase volume" or "decrease volume").
 Quit: Exit the application.

+Make sure to replace  `your-client-id`, `your-client-secret`, and `your-redirect-uri` with your actual Spotify API credentials.

 Contributing